Blogging For SciTech Connect

-Are you an author, editor or industry expert looking to engage and connect with a scientific community of more than 950,000?
+Are you an author, editor or industry expert looking to engage and connect with a scientific community of more than 2.8 million people?
 Blog for SciTech Connect!

 SciTech Connect (STC) works to improve your online discoverability, while creating discussion on popular subjects and trending topics among our niche communities.
 Audience members use STC to get expert insight into a popular topic or field of study, and in the process, get exposure to an authors’ online body of work and books.
 At STC we don’t just market a book – we market our authors!
 That way, when people search online for topics in a relevant field, they can find posts, links and content from our authors, ultimately funneling them to book(s) on the Elsevier Store.